alphagov/govuk-frontend/docs/contributing/coding-standards/components.md

 When creating your component, you should create the following files in the component’s folder:

 - `README.md` - Summary documentation with links to the installation instructions and component documentation on <https://design-system.service.gov.uk/>
-- `_[component-name].scss` - An SCSS file to generate the styles just for the component, importing the variables, functions and mixins from `../../base` and the styles of the component (`./index.scss`).
+- `_[component-name].scss` - An SCSS file to generate the styles for this component only.
+It delegates the CSS generation to the _index.scss file.
 - `_index.scss` - The actual styles for the component, that can be imported either on their own by `[component-name].scss` or alongside other components in `components/_all.scss` (or by the consuming application)
-- `[component-name].yaml` - Lists the options expected by the component, used for display in the documentation.
-It also contains the option samples used to generate the examples in the documentation, as well as the [fixtures for testing alternative implementations of the design system](https://frontend.design-system.service.gov.uk/testing-your-html/).
+- `[component-name].yaml` - Lists the component's Nunjucks macro options and includes examples using these options.
+Both the options and examples are used to generate component documentation in the review app.
+The examples are also used to test component behaviour, and to generate [fixtures for testing alternative implementations of the design system](https://frontend.design-system.service.gov.uk/testing-your-html/).
 - `macro.njk` - The main entry point for rendering the component.
 It provides a `govuk[ComponentName](params)` macro, delegating render to the `template.njk` file
 - `template.njk` - The template used for rendering the component using any `params` provided to the macro
 - `template.test.js` - Tests to ensure the component renders as intended with its various options